Do I really need a proofer?

 The following article is a slightly edited version of a post originally shared on the ACX site.
 Room tone is the background noise in a room.
 It is sometimes referred to as the noise floor.
 For audiobook purposes, room tone is the sound in your studio ...

-When to export WAV vs. MP3?
+When to Export WAV vs. MP3: Understanding Audio File Formats

 Microphone Mounting Arm - Recommendation